APeXPi/2022-Y3CEP/proposal.md

 # Listing of features
 > Shuffling and dealing of the deck of cards as well as giving options to players on their moves and telling them who won.
+> Moves are things such as check, calling or raising during betting and choosing the number of cards you discard.

 # External Scanning
 > Umm there might be but I have no idea to see how they did it so yeah.